itzr/___technologies/process-control/monitoring/prometheus/README.md

 ## Core Modules
 - Prometheus: Monitoring system and time series database
 - Alert manager:
-    - The Alertmanager handles alerts sent by client applications such as the Prometheus server.
+    - The Alert-manager handles alerts sent by client applications such as the Prometheus server.
-    - It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, or OpsGenie.
+    - It takes care of de-duplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, or OpsGenie.
     - It also takes care of silencing and inhibition of alerts.
 - Blackbox prober:
+    - The blackbox exporter allows blackbox probing of endpoints
+    - Can use: HTTP, HTTPS, DNS, TCP and ICMP.
 - Exporter for Consul metrics
 - graphite_exporter: Server that accepts metrics via the Graphite protocol and exports them as Prometheus metrics
 - haproxy_exporter: Scrapes HAProxy stats and exports them via HTTP for Prometheus consumption